nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-02.md

 In the last challenge you will have successfully completed the coding and deployment of a storage account using Bicep.
 Great job!
 However, we have used a lot of hard coded entries throughout this template.
 Whilst hardcoding keeps things nice and simple it's not great practice.
 Also, it means your template is very inflexible.
 Lets change that!

-Redevelop your Bicep file from challenge 1 so that it takes inputs to create an Azure Storage Account using parameters, a variable, and returns an output.
+Redevelop your Bicep file from challenge 1 so that it takes inputs to create a Azure Storage Account using parameters, a variable, and returns an output.
-   - The file must take inputs: a unique storage account name, storage account SKU and a Project and Environment Tag of "Bicep Project" and "Development" respectively.
+   - The Bicep file must use parameters where appropriate
    - A variable for your resources location
+   - Leave the Access Tier property as Hot
    - The output must return a storage account id
    - Deploy it using the Azure CLI or Powershell
    - Observe the deployment in the Azure Portal